 There’s A Covered Bridge Tour In Vermont And It’s Everything You’ve Ever Dreamed Of

-covered bridges in Vermont, giving it the highest number of covered bridges per square mile in the USA.
+There are just over 100 authentic covered bridges in Vermont, giving it the highest number of covered bridges per square mile in the USA.
 That’s right, you can plan to see many covered bridges while traveling through the Green Mountain State, and all are complete with scenic backdrops and charming towns.
-Take this covered bridge tour in VT to see some towns that have many amazing covered bridges to get more bang for your buck.
+Take this covered bridge tour in Vermont to see some towns that have many amazing covered bridges to get more bang for your buck.
 Here is a map for easy reference!

-Vermont covered bridges, you’ll want to check this out.
+For more Vermont covered bridges, you’ll want to check this out.